Ycastillo2003/Manage-files-with-Linux-commands/README.md

 ![image](https://github.com/user-attachments/assets/9caa887c-2b8e-4ce9-a053-b8bdc7c6cef9)

-- Using CD and LS to navigate to the Logs folder and seeing the files inside the Logs Directory with the ls command.
+- Using CD and LS to navigate to the Logs folder and observing the files inside the Logs Directory with the ls command.

 ![image](https://github.com/user-attachments/assets/d6b5b98a-21a5-4985-82f2-5df0b6d269e0)